 In Stigmata: Escaping Texts, Hélène Cixous entreats the illimitable—”To write by shreds, by storm clouds, by visions, by violent chapters, in the present as in the archpast, in pre-vision, in the true chaos of verbal tenses, crossing over years and oceans at a god’s pace, with the past on my right and the future on my left—this is forbidden in academies, it is permitted in apocalypses.
 What joy it is.”

 In Greek, apocalypse literally translates to ‘lifting of a veil’.
 Poetry then progresses as an act of un-eclipsing.
 The poet offers self in a Promethean mea culpa!
 The First Information Report (FIR) filed against the 10 Miyah poets claims that their writing can incite hatred against the local populace by being ‘xenophobic’.
 Nevermind that on close inspection, the poems are more about stressing the oppressions perpetrated against the Miyah community and the bigotry they are forced to swallow regularly.
-In the 2018, noted Telugu poet, journalist and Maoist literary critic Varavara Rao who has been active adversary to India’s neoliberal façade as well as the toxic right-wing, was arrested in connection to the Bhima-Koregaon protests.
 It is almost amusing how the colonial prehensile tail of prim Indian English calls it “courting arrest”, as if someone was trying to engage in a long-term affair.
 Rao has indeed been fighting the powers that be for several decades.
 The masterminds who engineered the catastrophic clashes remain free and safeguarded by the state while a poet languishes behind bars.